 Is there a country without any trees?

-There are some countries that have shallow forest cover or no natural forests at all.
+Some countries have shallow forest cover or no natural forests at all.
 Some examples of these countries are:

 • Qatar has no natural forests due to its arid climate and desert landscape.
 The country has only about 0.01% forest cover, which consists of planted trees in urban areas and parks.